The topic of how to structure the perfect corporate innovation lab comes up regularly when talking to innovation managers.

-What I also like about this setup is that you can apply different types of innovation accounting as well.
-A regularly used metric for a startup studio is the number of startups that are founded in a year.
-When a studio startup has a meeting with their investment board, the board can then question whether they want to continue with an idea and invest more money and time, or free up the team and resources to try out a new idea.
+I also like this setup because you can apply different types of innovation accounting.
+A regularly used metric for a startup studio is the number of startups founded in a year.
+When a studio startup has a meeting with their investment board, the board can then question whether they want to continue with an idea and invest more money and time or free up the team and resources to try out a new idea.
 Because at the end of the year, the “startups founded”-metric needs to be met with a fixed amount of resources.
-Of course, there could be the luxury problem of too few, but really successful startups, but we have never encountered this.
+Of course, there could be the luxury problem of too few but really successful startups, but we have never encountered this.
 Labs that do not try out enough ideas, however, are much more common.

 At GroundControl we see that HR capabilities for innovation are in high demand but often in low supply.
 The great thing about the studio model is that the idea owners can help spread these innovation capabilities throughout the entire company.
-At the same time, the innovation lab is creating expert startup teams that learn by doing and act as coaches to expand the HR capabilities even more.
+Simultaneously, the innovation lab is creating expert startup teams that learn by doing and act as coaches to expand the HR capabilities even more.
 This will slowly transform the company into a corporate innovation powerhouse.

 If you’d like to learn more about the startup studio model and how to apply that to your innovation lab, we’d be happy to have a chat.